Lavenham

 8. Brockenhurst, Hampshire

-Humans and animals alike are drawn to this idyllic spot.
-On any given day you might catch a wild pony wandering down Brookley Road, or glimpse a deer in the woodland, or donkeys grazing on the green, and if it’s been raining heavily, even find your route blocked by cows wandering through the flooded streets of the village.
-Plus, where else would you find a beach in the heart of a forest?
-Just out of town outside the Balmer Lawn Hotel, you’ll find the small sandy Brockenhurst Beach, on the banks of the stream that runs through the heart of the village.
+Brockenhurst is a must for animal lovers.
+On any given day, you might catch a wild pony wandering down Brookley Road, or glimpse a deer in the woodland, or donkeys grazing on the green, and if it’s been raining heavily, even find your route blocked by cows wandering through the flooded streets of the village.
+The village also boasts the unusual sight of a beach in the heart of a forest.
+Just out of town, outside the Balmer Lawn Hotel, you’ll find the small sandy Brockenhurst Beach on the banks of the stream that runs through the heart of the village.
 Neighbouring Beaulieu is an equally pretty spot which is home to Palace House, an imposing Thirteenth-Century pile, and the National Motor Museum.

 Get there: Trains run frequently from Waterloo to Brockenhurst, taking about 90 minutes.
 By car, it’s 90 miles from central London.